xGabrielR/Practical-Statistics-Book-Summary/README.md

 <p>I also leave it open for anyone who wants to contribute with other concepts from the book or from other sources.</p>

 ## 1.1.
 Folders Info
-<p>In The <a href='https://github.com/xGabrielR/Practical-Statistics-Book-Summary/tree/main/notebooks'>📚 notebooks folder</a> You find only one notebook about chapter 1-3, in the future I will separate the chapters in different notebooks</p>
+<p>In the <a href='https://github.com/xGabrielR/Practical-Statistics-Book-Summary/tree/main/notebooks'>📚 notebooks folder</a> You find only one notebook about chapter 1-3, in the future I will separate the chapters in different notebooks.</p>
-<p></p>
+<p>In the <a href='https://github.com/xGabrielR/Practical-Statistics-Book-Summary/tree/main/data'>💾 data folder</a> You find all datasets used in notebook.</p>
+<p>In the <a href='https://github.com/xGabrielR/Practical-Statistics-Book-Summary/tree/main/scripts'>📃 script folder</a> You find simple scripts in Julia, same of notebooks, but with .jl extension.</p>

 ## 1.2.
 Chapters List
 <ul>